 92 POINTS - CALIFORNIA GRAPEVINE

-Jim and Ned Neumiller, Seghesio’s father-and-son winegrowers, have been working with the Maffei family for several years to secure fruit from head-trained heritage selection blocks planted in 1928 and 1942.
-They work hand-in-hand with the original owners’ granddaughter Joanne Maffei, who, just like the Seghesios, is a passionate steward of her family’s land—so much so that Ned considers Maffei to be among the most meticulously farmed vineyards he’s ever seen.
+The inaugural bottling of this single vineyard Maffei reinforces Seghesio’s commitment to bottle the best Zinfandel in Sonoma.
+In the case of the Maffei Vineyard, Jim and Ned Neumiller, Seghesio’s father and son growers, have been working with the Maffei family for a few years to secure fruit for a single vineyard wine from head-trained heritage selection blocks planted in 1928 and 1942.
+They work hand-in-hand with the original owners’ granddaughter Joanne Maffei.
+Just like the Seghesio’s, she is a passionate steward of her family’s land—so much so that Ned considers Maffei to be among the most meticulously farmed vineyards he’s ever seen.
 “I swear Joanne has a name for every vine,” concurs Jim.

 93 POINTS - Wine Spectator